-- 5. CPCs whose reported catches of yellowfin tuna for 2014 were above 5000t shall reduce their catches of yellowfin tuna by $\underline{xx^{21}}$ % compared to 2014 yellowfin tuna catch, except: - a.
-If those CPCs are Coastal Developing States, they shall reduce their catches of yellowfin tuna by $\underline{xx}$ +2% compared to 2014 yellowfin tuna catch; - b.
-If those CPCs are Small Island Developing States or Least Developed States, they shall reduce their catches of yellowfin tuna by $\underline{xx40\%}$ compared to 2014 yellowfin tuna catch. - CPCs whose reported catches of yellowfin tuna for 2014 were below 5000t and their average catches of yellowfin tuna for the period from 2017 to 2019 inclusive, were above 5000t, shall reduce their catches of yellowfin tuna by xx% compared to 2014 yellowfin tuna catch, except; - a.
-If those CPCs are Coastal Developing States, they shall reduce their catches of yellowfin tuna by $\underline{xx}+2\%$ compared to average of 2017 2019 yellowfin tuna catch; - b.
-If those CPCs are Small Island Developing States or Least Developed States, they shall reduce their catches of yellowfin tuna by $\underline{xx}$ -10% compared to average of 2017 2019 or 2018 yellowfin tuna catch, whichever is higher. - 7.
-CPCs whose reported catches of yellowfin tuna for 2014 were below 5000t and their average catches of yellowfin tuna for the period from 2017 to 2019 inclusive were between 2000t to 5000t, shall not exceed their maximum reported yellowfin tuna catches between 2017 to 2019. - CPCs whose reported catches of yellowfin tuna for 2014 were below 5000t and their average catches of yellowfin tuna for the period from 2017 to 2019 inclusive were below 2000t, shall not exceed their catches above 2000t

-8bis.
-CPCs which are Small Island Developing States or Least Developed States, whose reported catches of yellowfin tuna for 2014 were below 5000t and their average catches of yellowfin tuna for the period from 2017 to 2019 inclusive were below 5000t, shall not exceed their catches above 6000t.
-Catches carried out by artisanal fleets of these CPCs (fishing vessels below 10 meters LOA) will be exempted from the catch limits.

-- 9. In respect of paragraph 8, and recalling paragraph 4, for conservation purposes three CPCs have agreed exceptionally for 2022 (or 1 year) not to exceed yellowfin tuna catches at different levels - 10.
-In applying the catch reductions in paragraph 5, Small Island Developing State CPCs and Least Developed State CPCs can either choose between catches of yellowfin tuna reported for either 2014, or 2015 or their average catches for the period from 2017 to 2019. - 11.
-In applying the catch reductions in paragraph 5 for Distant Water Fishing CPCs, if the average yellowfin tuna catches between 2017 2019 were below 10,000t, CPCs shall reduce their yellowfin catch by 13% compared to 2014 levels.
+- 5. CPCs whose reported catches of yellowfin tuna for 2014 were above 5000t shall reduce their catches of yellowfin tuna by 3521% compared to 2014 yellowfin tuna catch, except: - a.
+If those CPCs are Coastal Developing States, they shall reduce their catches of yellowfin tuna by 2612% compared to 2014 yellowfin tuna catch; - b.
+If those CPCs are Small Island Developing States or Least Developed States, they shall reduce their catches of yellowfin tuna by 2410% compared to 2014 yellowfin tuna catch. - 6.
+CPCs whose reported catches of yellowfin tuna for 2014 were below 5000t and their average catches of yellowfin tuna for the period from 2017 to 2019 inclusive, were above 5000t, shall reduce their catches of yellowfin tuna by 3521% compared to 2014 yellowfin tuna catch, except; - a.
+If those CPCs are Coastal Developing States, they shall reduce their catches of yellowfin tuna by $\frac{2612}{}$ % compared to average of $\frac{2017}{2019}$ yellowfin tuna catch; - b.
+If those CPCs are Small Island Developing States or Least Developed States, they shall reduce their catches of yellowfin tuna by 2410% compared to average of 2017 2019 or 2018 yellowfin tuna catch, whichever is higher. - 7.
+CPCs whose reported catches of yellowfin tuna for 2014 were below 5000t and their average catches of yellowfin tuna for the period from 2017 to 2019 inclusive were between 2000t to 5000t, shall not exceed their maximum reported yellowfin tuna catches between 2017 to 2019.
+Developing Coastal States developing their fisheries sector shall not be allocated a catch limit until their catch levels get to 10,000 MT- - 8.
+CPCs whose reported catches of yellowfin tuna for 2014 were below 5000t and their average catches of yellowfin tuna for the period from 2017 to 2019 inclusive were below 2000t, shall not exceed their catches above 2000t.
+Developing Coastal States developing their fisheries sector shall not be allocated a catch limit until their catch levels get to 10,000 MT - 9.
+Developing coastal CPCs subject to paragraph 7 and 8 catching more than 10,000 MT either in 2023 or 2024, the Commission shall consider establishing a binding catch limit applicable to that CPC for the management period commencing from 2026, if an allocation scheme has not yet been agreed and implemented by the Commission - 10.
+9. In respect of paragraph 8, and recalling paragraph 4, for conservation purposes three CPCs have agreed exceptionally for 2022 (or 1 year) not to exceed yellowfin tuna catches at different levels1 - 11.
+10. In applying the catch reductions in paragraph 5, Small Island Developing State CPCs and Least Developed State CPCs can either choose between catches of yellowfin tuna reported for either 2014, or 2015 or their average catches for the period from 2017 to 2019. - 12.
+11. --In applying the catch reductions in paragraph 5 for Distant Water Fishing CPCs, if the average yellowfin tuna catches between 2017 2019 were below 10,000t, CPCs shall reduce their yellowfin catch by 2713% compared to 2014 levels. - 13.
+12. CPCs will determine appropriate methods for achieving these catch reductions, which could include capacity reductions, effort limits, etc.., and will report to the IOTC Secretariat in their Implementation Report every year. - 14.
+13. Any CPC who submits updated catch histories of yellowfin tuna in accordance with IOTC resolution

-&lt;sup>1 France (OT) 500t; Philippines 700t; and the United Kingdom 500t.
+4 France (OT) 500t; Philippines 700t; and the United Kingdom 500t.

-- 12. CPCs will determine appropriate methods for achieving these catch reductions, which could include capacity reductions, effort limits, etc.., and will report to the IOTC Secretariat in their Implementation Report every year. - 13.
-Any CPC who submits updated catch histories of yellowfin tuna in accordance with IOTC resolution 15/01 and verified by the secretariat and the IOTC Scientific Committee, shall have a right to access yellowfin tuna in accordance with the limits prescribed in the Resolution.
+15/01 and verified by the secretariat and the IOTC Scientific Committee, shall have a right to access yellowfin tuna in accordance with the limits prescribed in the Resolution.